-Friedreich’s ataxia (FA), a genetic condition that affects the nervous system and muscles, is caused by a mutation in a gene called frataxin (FXN).
-The FXN gene provides instructions for the frataxin protein, which is essential for the proper functioning of mitochondria, the energy-producing factories within the cell.
+Friedreich’s ataxia (FA), a genetic condition that affects the nervous system and muscles, is caused by a mutation in a gene called FXN.
+This gene provides instructions for the frataxin protein, which is essential for the proper functioning of mitochondria, the energy-producing factories within a cell.

 Genetic cause of FA

-The genetic defect that causes Friedreich’s ataxia is an expansion of a GAA trinucleotide repeat.
-Each gene consists of a coding sequence made up of four chemical units called nucleotides – adenine (A), cytosine (C), guanine (G), and thymine (T).
+The most common disease-causing genetic mutation is an expansion of a GAA trinucleotide repeat.
+Within a person’s DNA, each gene consists of a specific sequence of building blocks called nucleotides.
+In DNA, there are four nucleotides: adenine (A), cytosine (C), guanine (G), and thymine (T).

-FA is inherited in an autosomal recessive manner, which means that an individual develops FA only when he or she carries genetic defects in both copies of the FXN gene: one copy inherited from each parent.
+FA is inherited in an autosomal recessive manner, which means that a person develops FA if they inherit mutated versions of both copies of the FXN gene (one copy comes from each biological parent).

-If an individual inherits one normal copy and one defective copy of the FXN gene, he or she shows no symptoms and is said to be a carrier.
-If both parents are carriers, the risk of a child developing FA is 25 percent.
+If an individual inherits one normal copy and one mutated copy of the FXN gene, that person will not develop symptoms will be a disease carrier.

 Note: Friedreich’s Ataxia News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.